hyperion-rt/hyperion/docs/dust/kmh_hg.rst

           **gas+dust**, assuming a gas-to-dust ratio of 141.84.
 This means that when using Hyperion, the total gas+dust densities should be specified.

-This version of the dust file is take directly from HOCHUNK, the radiative transfer code developed by B. Whitney et al. This is the dust you should use if you want to reproduce results from that code, and it approximates the scattering with a Henyey-Greenstein function.
+This version of the dust file is take directly from `HOCHUNK`_, the radiative transfer code developed by B. Whitney et al. This is the dust you should use if you want to reproduce results from that code, and it approximates the scattering with a Henyey-Greenstein function.
 However, if you are interested in